Do I Have To Pay Alimony If My Spouse Commits Adultery?

 For a more detailed look at the factories that divorce records use to consider alimony claims, you can review the Florida statute on alimony.

 Included in the list of factors that the courts consider for alimony is whether any marital misconduct occurred which includes adultery.
-Because the list of alimony factors is so long and complicated it will be important for you to enlist the assistance of an Orange County divorce lawyer to assist you in your situation.
+Because the list of alimony factors is so long and complicated it will be important for you to enlist the assistance of an Orlando divorce lawyer to assist you in your situation.

 My experience on this issue is that even though the statutory factors include marital misconduct such as cheating, the trial court judges usually do not give much weight or consideration to cheating when it comes to an alimony claim.